iyobo/jollofjs/packages/isvalid/README.md

     app.post('/user', validator.validateBody(schema), function(req, res) {

-    	// Body has been validated or an exception was thrown.
+    	// Body has been validated or an exception has been thrown.

     });